FrankVerdi/PypeIt/doc/tutorials/hires_howto.rst

 Wavelengths
 +++++++++++

-The wavelength calibration is usually performed using the ThAr arc lamp frames.
-The results can be inspected using the automatically generated QA files; see :ref:`qa-wave-fit`.
+The wavelength calibration is usually performed using the ThAr arc lamp frames, and an approach that is specific for :ref:`wvcalib-echelle`.
+This approach follows the standard procedure for the 1D wavelength fit, but it also performs a 2D fit to the wavelength solutions in order to improve the 1D fits.
+The 2D fit is performed on a *per* detector basis, since we find the solution for the whole mosaic to be less accurate.

 Below is the 1D fit wavelength-calibration QA plot for the bluest order in this dataset (order=62).
 Such a plot is produced for each order.